 - Pastel Green

-According to Science Direct, cats are also equipped with a special piece behind the retina known as the tapetum lucidum.
-This is believed to help improve night vision.
-Acting as a mirror, the tapetum reflects light that enters the area between the rods and the cones which help to increase night vision.
-It’s believed the tapetum is responsible for the iconic glow of the eyes in the dark.
+According to Science Direct, cats have a tapetum lucidum.
+Acting as a mirror, the tapetum lucidum reflects light that enters the area between the rods and the cones, improving night vision.
+It’s believed the tapetum lucidum is responsible for the iconic glow of the eyes in the dark.

 What Do Cats See When They Look at Humans?

-While cats will not always be able to lock in on the color of your shirt or the color of your hair, cats can see humans quite well, generally speaking.
-Maintaining the color-blind theme, cats can see us in the same way that most other humans do to a respectable degree.
-The ability to identify strong detail is unlikely.
+While cats will not always be able to see the color of a shirt or hair, cats can see humans relatively well.
+Cats can see humans in the same way that most other humans do, just in less detail.

-Cats can tell the differences between other humans but are not keen on distinct facial features.
-In other words, cats have no real idea what we look like.
+Cats can tell the differences between other humans, but not the distinct facial features.
+In other words, cats have no idea of what we look like.
 Research suggests that cats are only 50% likely to be able to determine the face of their owner from that of a stranger when shown pictures.

 The same also holds true for familiar settings shown in pictures.
 A known outdoor patio can be easily spotted in a picture (roughly 85% of the time) compared to an unfamiliar patio.

-The final conclusion is that cats can recognize a great many things.
+In fact, cats can recognize a great many things.
 Unfortunately, the detail of a human face is not one of them.
 Cats recognize humans in 3 ways:

 - Physical touch